pemcg/manageiq-automation-howto-guide/chapter14/distributed_automation_processing.md

 (0 rows)
 ```

-We can search for any of these message IDs in `evm.log` and expand them to examine the messages content.
+We can search for any of these message IDs in `evm.log` and expand them to examine the message content.
 For example searching for Message id: 1000000161070 reveals:

 ```
 MIQ(MiqQueue.put) Message id: [1000000161070], \